 It seems that Dan Schneider was a fan of the “Dick Van Dyke Show”.

 We’re back to Dan Schneider?????

 Mom, if you can possibly be patient, I was trying to say that Dan Schneider…

-This is the most press Dan Schneider ever got!
+This is the most press Dan Schneider has ever had!

 …was so enamored with sitcoms from your day, that he worked classic scenes from “I Love Lucy”, “The Dick Van Dyke Show” and “Family Ties”, etc. into all his shows!
 Here are Drake and Josh re-enacting the classic Lucy and Ethel chocolate factory sketch, it’s called “I Love Sushi”.

 Very clever.
 Shana, the video’s not playing.
-I don’t know why, but, we can’t use it.
 Do you have anything else you’d like to report on?
 Why don’t you get the Lucy and Ethel original, why watch 2 amateurs trying to imitate them?

 We saw “Vaxxed”!

 You asked if I had something else to announce.